fozzle/simpleshadow/README.md

 node scrapeTweets.js -i <flag indicating initial scrape [optional]> <twitter handle>
 ```

+The `-i` flag is meant to be run on a first "scrape", as it will log tweets from the specified handle from most recent to oldest.
+Without the `-i` flag, the scraper will instead look for tweets after the *latest* logged tweet.

-Now we can make our first tweet, by running `node makeTweet.js`.
+Now we can make our first bot generated tweet, by running `node makeTweet.js`.
 Check your bot's timeline, it will have posted a tweet constructed from the data we gathered earlier!

 From here you can use cron to schedule your tweeting and scraping as necessary.